sakukode/test-inosoft-api/README.md

 ## Testing

-To run the tests for Project Name, follow these steps:
+To run the tests for this project, follow these steps:

 1. Create a copy of the `.env.example` file and name it `.env.testing`.
 Update the configuration accordingly.